 Leveraging the power of collective giving by bringing women together to make a greater impact in our community.

-100+ Women Who Care in Rhode Island supports the work of local charitable organizations throughout our state and strengthens their impact through our collective giving.
-By engaging and educating our membership about these organizations, we strive to maximize women’s leadership in philanthropy and make a difference in Rhode Island.
+100+ Women Who Care in Rhode Island supports the work of local nonprofits throughout our state and strengthens their impact through our collective giving.
+By engaging and educating our members on the diversity of organizations in need, we strive to maximize women’s leadership in philanthropy and make a difference in Rhode Island.

 RHODE ISLAND CHAPTER